Recommended for Toddlers

 - Ask your child to find the paper handprint that is the same size as her hand.
 Challenge her by asking, “I wonder if you can find a print that is larger/smaller than yours?”
 You can also ask her to choose a print that she thinks may be the same size/larger/smaller than yours or other members of the household.

-- When your child is finished exploring the sizes of the prints, challenge her to line the prints up from smallest to largest or from biggest to smallest.
+- When your toddler is finished exploring the sizes of the prints, challenge her to line the prints up from smallest to largest or from biggest to smallest.
 As she does so, guide her by asking “I wonder how we can decide which print to start with?” or “I wonder which print should come next?”
 As your child works, don’t correct any “mistakes.”
 Rather, when she is finished, look at the order with her and ask her if the prints look as though they are lined up from smallest to biggest.
 Encourage your child to compare each print to observe the different sizes.